Are there any lessons in their story for someone in the modern world?

 This is Nature and humanity as it should be, Poussin seems to say

 ‘Boaz pouring six measures of barley into Ruth’s veil’, Rembrandt, 1650

-Boaz not only instructs his workers to leave grain for Ruth to pick up, but gives her some outright – a considerable amount, in fact.
-By the end of the first day Ruth has gleaned about two-thirds of a bushel, a considerable amount for one day’s gleaning.
+Boaz not only instructs his workers to leave grain for Ruth to pick up, but gives her a considerable amount, in fact.
+By the end of the first day Ruth has gleaned about two-thirds of a bushel, quite a lot for one day’s gleaning.

 Carolsfeld was a deeply religious man, and some of his best work is on biblical subjects.
 There is little to startle the viewer in this painting, nothing that will frighten the horses, but it has a calm order and harmony that reflected the early Victorian interpretation of the story of Ruth and Boaz.

 Boaz approaches Ruth and tells her that she is welcome to glean in his fields, and that she may do so in safety.
 She in turn extends her hand in a grateful gesture of thanks.